 · how they provide for humans

 ● When children have direct contact with animals they learn what responsibility is all about.
 One of the things preschool kidlets actually looked forward to each week was going over the chore chart.
-It assigned each kiddo a chore for the whole week.
-One of the ‘chores’ included feeding the animals during the week as well as signing up, as a family, to come in to feed and clean pens.
+Each kiddo was assigned a chore for the whole week.
+One of the ‘chores’ included feeding the animals during the week as well as signing up, as a family, to come in to feed and clean pens on the weekend.

 Curriculum: Old McDonald Farm Theme!